Colonialism: Antiquity

 Activity that could be called colonialism has a long history, starting at least as early as the ancient Egyptians.
 Phoenicians, Greeks, and Romans founded colonies in antiquity.
 Phoenicia had an enterprising maritime trading-culture that spread across the Mediterranean from 1550 BC to 300 BC; later the Persian Empire and various Greek city-states continued on this line of setting up colonies.
 The Romans would soon follow, setting up coloniae throughout the Mediterranean, in North Africa, and in Western Asia.

 Medieval

+Beginning in the 7th century, Islamic caliphates engaged in widespread imperial expansion and settler colonialism, conquering the Levant, Mesopotamia, Persia, North Africa, and the Iberian Peninsula.
+Arab-Islamic colonization involved the military subjugation of indigenous populations (including Berbers, Copts, Persians and others), the large-scale appropriation of land, resource extraction, the imposition of discriminatory taxation (jizya) on non-Muslim subjects, and linguistic and cultural Arabization.
+The conquests were followed by large-scale Arab migration and permanent settler-colonialism in conquered territories.
+New or expanded garrison cities such as Kufa, Basra, Fustat and Kairouan concentrated conquering armies, serving as bases for colonial control.

+The indigenous populations were incorporated on unequal terms.
+Early surrender settlements generally exchanged limited communal autonomy for political submission and taxation, while the system of dhimma made non-Muslim subjects second-class citizens.
+The early caliphates were dominated by an Arab-Muslim elite, and non-Arabs were subjected to fiscal, social and political discrimination.
+The colonization also generated enslavement and ethnic displacement on a large scale.
+Captives were transported into caliphal centres, and enslaved non-Muslim populations made up a significant part of Islamic societies.

 From the 9th century Vikings (Norsemen) such as Leif Erikson established colonies in Britain, Ireland, Iceland, Greenland, North America, present-day Russia and Ukraine, France (Normandy) and Sicily.
 In the 9th century a new wave of Mediterranean colonisation began, with competitors such as the Venetians, Genovese and Amalfians infiltrating the wealthy previously Byzantine or Eastern Roman islands and lands.
 European Crusaders set up colonial regimes in Outremer (in the Levant, 1097–1291) and in the Baltic littoral (12th century onwards).
 Venice began to dominate Dalmatia and reached its greatest nominal colonial extent at the conclusion of the Fourth Crusade in 1204, with the declaration of the acquisition of three octaves of the Byzantine Empire.